-Despite poor economic conditions and financial performances induced by the Covid-19 pandemic, SWE keeps displaying sufficiently strong regulatory solvency ratios, tending to demonstrate the resilience of the company, especially with the implementation in spring 2020 of the hedging strategy based on the acquisition of inflation and interest rate swaps (see Section C "Risk Profile" of this report).
+Despite economic uncertainties induced by the Covid-19 pandemic, SWE keeps displaying strong solvency ratios, thanks among other elements to its hedging strategy against inflation and interest rate risks (see Section C "Risk Profile" of this report).

-As expected, despite its severity, the impacts of this pandemic on both the business and the customers have remained rather limited.
+As expected, despite its severity and long-time duration, the impacts of this pandemic on both the business and the customers have remained limited.
 This may be explained as SWE is a life only, run-off and largely reinsured company, heavily collateralised.